14 Proven Steps to Truly Forgive Anyone for Anything

 Forgiveness is freeing

 Sometimes, it can seem easier to hold onto your anger rather than let it go.
 “Just because something seems easier at first doesn’t mean it’s the better, more useful thing to do,” says Ilene S. Cohen, PhD, a psychotherapist in Miami, Florida, and co-author of It’s Within You.
 Being angry is a natural instinct, she says, but it doesn’t always serve you.
 “I would never push someone to forgive if that’s not what they want to do.
 However, if they find their anger isn’t helping them, I’d say it’s time to try to forgive, which is also known as resolving unresolved conflict,” she says.
+Here are the 9 best ways to control anger.

 Forgiveness is available to everyone